-Directors have delegated regular review of management's assessment of the strategic risks facing the company to the Audit and Risk Committee.
-The OGA maintains a strategic risk register which identifies the top risks it faces, including those identified and escalated from within the organisation and those identified by the leadership team or by a Board Committee.
+Directors have delegated regular review of management's assessment and handling of the company's strategic risks to the Audit and Risk Committee.
+The OGA maintains a strategic risk heat map which identifies its top internal and external risks, including those identified and escalated from within the organisation and those identified by the leadership team or by a Board Committee.

-All risks in the strategic risk register have a named leadership team risk owner.
-All risks have mitigation measures in place to reduce the potential impact to an acceptable level wherever possible.
+All risks in the strategic risk heat map have a named leadership team risk owner.
+All risks have mitigation measures in place to reduce the potential impact to an acceptable level, wherever possible.
 Material changes to the risks, including any new or escalated risks, are reviewed quarterly by the leadership team and three times a year by the Audit and Risk Committee.
-The full Board reviews risk, taking a clean sheet perspective, once a year.
+The full Board reviews strategic risks, from a clean sheet perspective, once a year.

-The Chief Executive and the Leadership Team continue to reinforce a strong culture of risk awareness and risk management in the organisation.
+The Chief Executive and the Leadership Team continue to foster a strong culture of risk awareness and risk management in the organisation.
 The principal risks identified by the OGA are detailed on page 7.